masaylighto/German-Learning-Notes/Course/Vary/Preposition Complete.md

  3. Used with place and lands(countries) that have an article
 #### 2. Ab (dative) from
 1. Der Zug fährt ab Hauptbahnhof.
+#### An (Two way preposition) meaning vary
+1. when used with location it express On a vertical surface or object, or very close to it
+2. when used with waterbodies express that you are in their beaches (because the beach is what beside the water body)
+3. _an_ contrasts with _auf_.
+While _auf_ refers to proximity to horizontal surfaces, _an_ refers to proximity to vertical surfaces.